KrishGoel/vkydlabs/src/routes/+page.md

 # We* are an Experiment
 ### Pragmatic resolution to investing v/s trading

 VKYD Labs is an experimental venture in the financial trading space.
-We're working on building 2 algorithmic trading bots - each to mimic a principled value investor and a principled trader.
+We're working on building 2 algorithmic trading bots - to mimic a principled value investor and a principled trader.
 You may expect progress updates, revisions, and notes from learnings along the way on this webpage.

 To learn more about the _Eureka!_ Moment, or about us in general, check out [/about](/about).